-NTP state management.
-The NTP RFC has complex sentences on maintaining peer and system variables, to decide when each procedure should be called and when variables should be updated.
-One example sentence, shown in Table 10, concerns when to trigger timeout.
-SAGE is able to parse the sentence into an LF and turn it into a code snippet.
-However, NTP requires more complex co-reference resolution, as other protocols may too [27, 31]: in NTP, context for state management is spread throughout the RFC and SAGE will need to associate these conceptual references.
-For instance, the word "and" in the example (Table 10) could be equivalent to a logical AND or a logical OR operator depending on whether symmetric mode and client mode are mutually exclusive or not.
+sage is already able to parse state management.
+As an example, the NTP RFC has complex sentences on maintaining peer and system variables, to decide when each procedure should be called and when variables should be updated.
+One example sentence, shown in Table 11, concerns when to trigger timeout. sage is able to parse the sentence into an LF and turn it into a code snippet.
+However, NTP requires more complex co-reference resolution, as other protocols may too [26, 30]: in NTP, context for state management is spread throughout the RFC and sage will need to associate these conceptual references.
+For instance, the word "and" in the example (Table 11) could be equivalent to a logical AND or a logical OR operator depending on whether symmetric mode and client mode are mutually exclusive or not.
 A separate section clarifies that the correct semantics is OR.